PotentialEnergyRobotics/ftc_ladel/README.md

 **Important note:** for GPU training to work with an NVIDIA GPU you must follow the instructions on [Tensorflow's install page](https://www.tensorflow.org/install/pip)
 We're really sorry, I know firsthand that this is painful.

-There are docker containers, if you'd prefer to take a different route but we have never used those in testing
+There are docker containers, if you'd prefer to take a different route but we have never used those in testing.

 ## Other Files